HChughtai/olat_downloader/README.md

 The script acts on a generated and downloaded OLAT summary report by:

-1. Extracting all file urls
+1. Logging into OLAT with the provided details
-2. Logging into OLAT with the provided details
+2. Extracting all file urls from a provided exported report pdf
-3. Downloading all files into a `Downloads` folder in the script's root directory
+3. Downloading all files into a `downloads` folder in the script's root directory

 ```
 $ python download.py # running without options will make the script prompt for input